Brachyscome ciliaris

+Brachyscome ciliaris, commonly known as variable daisy,is a flowering plant in the family Asteraceae it is a small, bushy, perennial herb with white or mauve daisy-like flowers.
+It grows in the Northern Territory and mainland states of Australia with the exception of South Australia.

 Description

-It grows as a bushy perennial herb up to 45 centimetre in height.
-Flowers range from white to purple.
+Brachyscome ciliaris is an upright or ascending perennial herb to 45 cm high with smooth, occasionally woolly or soft glandular hairs.
+The leaves may be linear, divided or deeply lobed, narrow at the base and sessile.
+The white or mauve flower heads 7-15 mm in diameter, peduncle thread-like, bracts green, pointed, jagged and lance-shaped.
+Flowering may occur throughout the year and the fruit is an oblong to egg-shaped, flattened achene 1.5-2.5 mm long and brown.

-Taxonomy
+Taxonomy and naming

 This species was first collected by Jacques Labillardière and published in his 1806 Novae Hollandiae Plantarum Specimen under the name Bellis ciliaris.
 In 1832 Christian Friedrich Lessing transferred it into Brachyscome, and the name has been Brachyscome ciliaris ever since.
-Because it is such a variable species, specimens have often been referred to new species, and hence this species has many taxonomic synonyms, among them: Brachyscome drummondii Walp., Brachyscome ciliaris var. brachyglossa Gauba, Brachyscome dimorphocarpa G.L.R.Davis, Brachyscome billardierei Benth. and Brachyscome ciliaris var. lanuginosa (Steetz) Benth..
+Because it is such a variable species, specimens have often been referred to new species, and hence this species has many taxonomic synonyms, among them: Brachyscome drummondii Walp., Brachyscome ciliaris var. brachyglossa Gauba, Brachyscome dimorphocarpa G.L.R.Davis, Brachyscome billardierei Benth. and Brachyscome ciliaris var. lanuginosa (Steetz) Benth..The specific epithet (ciliaris) refers to the margins of the fruit.